PhotoBooth

 opening new file

-Step 3: Use the Crop Tool (If Needed)
+Step 3: Use the Crop Tool (If You Need)

 At the same time, make sure that your shoulders are visible.
 Once you position the frame correctly, click the checkmark at the crop selector above.